pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

   Not available
 {{< /tabsection >}}

-This class also provides the _check_open() method, which returns None if the connection is open and raises an error if it is closed.
+This class also provides the checkOpen() method, which returns None if the connection is open and raises an error if it is closed.
 The example below shows how to use it.

 {{< tabsection >}}
    Not available